OmkarKathile007/HealthCare_AI_Assistant_MAIN/README.md

 ## Usage

+### For Patient Assistant
 1. Click the microphone button
 2. Speak your health-related question clearly
 3. Wait for the AI assistant's response
 4. The response will be  displayed

+### For Doctor Assistant
+1. Ask patient related Information